 Romulus, the founder of the city, who reigned 30 years.
-Having collected a number of loose persons together, all males, he procured wives for them, by inviting the neighbouring tribe, called Sabines, to a religious festival, and there directing his men to seize upon the women.
-This created a war, which ended in the two nations being incorporated in one.
-Having subdued several of the other tribes, he was killed by his senators, B. C. 717.
-After an interregnum, he was succeeded by
+Having collected a number of loose persons together, all males, he procured wives for them, by inviting the neighbouring tribe, called Sabines, to a religious festival, and there directing his men to seize apon the women.
+This created a war, which ended in he two nations being incorporated in one.
+Having subdued several of the other tribes, he was killed by his succeeded by